What is a Chromebook?

 Can we use a laptop or tablet?

 We, unfortunately, will not be able to support laptops and tablets.
-The main reason is that we cannot manage or monitor them from our system, thus the child is not protected while using the device.
-We have had learners load games and movies on these devices, and play in class.
+The main reason is that we cannot manage or monitor them from our system, thus the learner is not protected while using the device.
+We have had learners load games and movies on these devices, and play them in class.
 They have also been caught sending inappropriate content to each other in class via Bluetooth.
+All these features are automatically disabled on Chromebooks when loading the CEU.

 Is the Chromebook compulsory?